malikusha/Gomoku/README.md

 #### Testing Agent vs Agent
 The first agent was tested against an agent that made random moves on the board (filename: testingAgent1.py, team name: random-move).
 Once the AI could beat a testAgent1, then we moved on to it playing with smarter agents.
 As the program progressed, different agents were created with slight tweaks in their search algorithm or heuristics evaluation function.
 These agents played against each other in order to obtain the most optimal agent (Performance measure: Winning to Losing ratio).
 Without any time constraints, agents would play against human users.
 Almost all the time, the AI would beat the human.
 (This human is **Bhon Bunnag** who is an excellent Chess Player (President of Chess Club) and Gomoku Player).

-In case if you would like to test an agent.py (our final agent that uses minimax with alpha-beta pruning and depth-limited search as its heuristic strategy) against all the previous versions we had, we included those versions into the submission folder since we tested agent.py against them: <br />
+In case if you would like to test *agent.py* (our final agent that uses minimax with alpha-beta pruning and depth-limited search as its heuristic strategy) against all the previous versions we had, we included those versions into the submission folder since we tested *agent.py* against them:

-testingAgent1.py (random-move) - Makes random moves on the board <br />
+- *testingAgent1.py* (random-move) - Makes random moves on the board
-testingAgent2.py (minimax) - minimax algorithm with no alpha-beta pruning or heuristic strategy <br />
+- *testingAgent2.py* (minimax) - minimax algorithm with no alpha-beta pruning or heuristic strategy
-testingAgent3.py (minimax-alpha-beta) - minimax algorithm with alpha-beta pruning and no heuristic strategy <br />
+- *testingAgent3.py* (minimax-alpha-beta) - minimax algorithm with alpha-beta pruning and no heuristic strategy
-testingAgent4.py (ID) - Iterative Deepening heuristic strategy
+- *testingAgent4.py* (ID) - Iterative Deepening heuristic strategy

 #### Strengths and Weaknesses
 Weakness: Since depth limiting search is used (to a depth of 2) rather than iterative deepening, this becomes a weakness for the program since it can  only look 2 moves ahead rather than five or ten.